grafana/mimir/docs/sources/architecture/components/querier.md

 - [Metadata cache](#metadata-cache)

 Caching is optional, but highly recommended in a production environment.
-For more information about configuring the cache, refer to [production tips]({{< relref "../blocks-storage/production-tips.md#caching" >}}).

 ### Metadata cache